CommunityToolkit/WindowsCommunityToolkit/contributing.md

  * Do not use custom colors but instead rely on theme colors so high contrasts themes can be used with your control
  * Add AutomationProperties.Name on all controls to define what the controls purpose (Name is minimum, but there are some other things too that can really help the screen reader).
   * Don't use the same Name on two different elements unless they have different control types
- * Use Narrator Dev mode to test the screen reader experience (Launch Narrator [WinKey+Enter], then CTRL+F12).
+ * Use Narrator Dev mode (Launch Narrator [WinKey+Enter], then CTRL+F12) to test the screen reader experience.
 Is the information sufficient, meaningful and helps the user navigate and understand your control

-You can find more information about these topics [here:](https://blogs.msdn.microsoft.com/winuiautomation/2015/07/14/building-accessible-windows-universal-apps-introduction)
+You can find more information about these topics [here](https://blogs.msdn.microsoft.com/winuiautomation/2015/07/14/building-accessible-windows-universal-apps-introduction)

 This is to help as part of our effort to build an accessible toolkit